Digital Finance for Climate Resilience (DF4CR): A Framework for Action

 Catalyzing the innovation ecosystem for DF4CR

 Five key actors will be vital to the emergence of the DF4CR ecosystem, including Innovators, Catalytic Funders, Investors, Enablers and Policymakers.
-The Task Force identified key barriers faced by these actors, and outlined critical actions they each can take in the next 24 months to alleviate these barriers and spur the creation of this ecosystem.
-By 2030, the Task Force estimates that DF4CR solutions could reach up to 1 billion people and attract $25B in capital flows.
+The CIFAR Alliance identified key barriers faced by these actors, and outlined critical actions they each can take in the next 24 months to alleviate these barriers and spur the creation of this ecosystem.
+By 2030, the Alliance estimates that DF4CR solutions could reach up to 1 billion people and attract $25B in capital flows.

 Innovators